LoveSoftware/application-logging-with-logstash/README.md

 You should also be able to use the browser console to see if any errors are being returned from ajax calls to elastic search.

+####Vagrant refuses to 'up' the machines with a message about a missing plugin

+Have you installed the Host Updater plugin as indicated above?